 Automation creates demand for handmade things

-The more we’re served by A.I. agents and surrounded by perfectly uniform products, the more we’ll crave the human touch.
-This means earning opportunities for creatives.
+The more we’re served by AI agents and surrounded by perfectly uniform products, the more we’ll crave the human touch.
+This creates earning opportunities for creatives.

 - Handwriting, sketches, hand drawn interfaces